romankolivashko/interior-design/README.md

-# Interior-design App - practice
+# Interior design app - practice

 ## Table of Contents
 + [About](#about)